City-of-Helsinki/mlops-template/README.md

 Actually, even this page was generated from a notebook!

-The notebooks are enhanced `nbdev` to export code to modules, create doc pages, run tests, handle notebook version control etc.
+The notebooks are enhanced with `nbdev` tool to export code to modules, create doc pages, run tests, handle notebook version control etc.
-In addition, the notebooks can be parameterized with `papermill` and piped with `snakemake` for automated use.

 Some reasoning for those who are not yet convinced: